laineus/phavuer/README.md

 </script>
 ```

-The template syntax follows Vue 3 as it is. ([doc](https://v3.vuejs.org/guide/template-syntax.html))
+The template syntax is consistent with Vue 3 ([documentation](https://v3.vuejs.org/guide/template-syntax.html)).
-There are no orignal syntax.
+No original syntax is introduced.

-Phaser3's GameObjects and its properties can be used as components and its props.
+Phaser3's GameObjects and their properties are used as components and props, respectively.
-They are following the original names, [Phaser3's document](https://photonstorm.github.io/phaser3-docs/) can be used as is.
+The naming conventions are in line with the original names, making Phaser3's documentation directly applicable.

 # Installation

 ## CDN

-In addition to Phaser 3, Vue 3 is needed.
+Phavuer requires Phaser 3 and Vue 3.
-Phavuer must be placed below them.
+Ensure Phavuer is loaded after these libraries.

 ```html
 <script src="https://unpkg.com/phaser@3.70.0/dist/phaser.min.js"></script>